caprover/caprover-website/content/en/docs/database-connection.md

 <br/>

-All the databases that you deploy as a [one-click app](one-click-apps) are deployed as Docker containers.
-The name of each container is prefixed with `srv-captain--` in order to avoid clashing with other containers that might be running on the same host.
-All containers can talk to each other via Docker overlay network.
-The network architecture is something like this:
+Databases deployed as [one-click apps](one-click-apps) run as Docker services.
+Apps on the same CapRover cluster can communicate through the Docker overlay network.
+Current installations use the app name as the service hostname.
+Apps upgraded from releases before 1.15 may retain a physical service name prefixed with `srv-captain--`; CapRover preserves that prefixed network alias for compatibility.
+The network architecture looks like this:

 ```bash